Azuresonance/WSL-find-host-IP/README.md

 At *Add arguments (optional)* set this: `sudo cronstart.sh`

+**Condition tab**:
+If you are using a laptop, and you want this to work even when you are on battery, you can uncheck the *start the task only if the computer is on ac power* option.

 ## Part 4:
 **Done!**
 You should now be able to use `windowshost` as a domain name for your Windows host from within WSL.